 In the closing weeks of 2015 two Australians died at music festivals on drugs, bringing the total number of similar deaths to six since November 2014.
-This unsettling statistic has since prompted a group of community members to present an open letter to NSW premier Mike Baird, calling for legalised pill testing at public events.
+This unsettling statistic has since prompted a group of community members to present an open letter to NSW premier Mike Baird, calling for legalized pill testing at public events.
 So far politicians in NSW, and across Australia, have been reluctant to introduce such measures, arguing pill-testing will only encourage pill-taking.

 This has long been the Australian way.
-In 1985 'harm minimisation' formed the basis for the National Drug Strategy, which led to recommendations that clean syringes should be freely distributed to the public.
-Many argued then—as they do now—that handing out syringes condoned heroin use, but in fact the Australian needle and syringe program (NSP) prevented a major HIV outbreak, stabilised hepatitis C rates, and saved countless lives.
+In 1985 'harm minimization' formed the basis for the National Drug Strategy, which led to recommendations that clean syringes should be freely distributed to the public.
+Many argued then—as they do now—that handing out syringes condoned heroin use, but in fact the Australian needle and syringe program (NSP) prevented a major HIV outbreak, stabilized hepatitis C rates, and saved countless lives.
 The introduction of the NSP wasn't a simple case of sense triumphing over stigma.
 It was a real shit fight, which is worth remembering as the community pushes for pill testing today.

-On November 12 1986, Dr Alex Wodak, then director of the Alcohol and Drug Service at Sydney's St Vincent hospital, and a group of his colleagues, set up an illegal pilot needle and syringe exchange in the inner city suburb of Darlinghurst.
+On November 12, 1986, Dr. Alex Wodak, then director of the Alcohol and Drug Service at Sydney's St. Vincent hospital, and a group of his colleagues, set up an illegal pilot needle and syringe exchange in the inner city suburb of Darlinghurst.
 This self-funded program was an act of civil disobedience, established in response to the pending threat of HIV.
 "We didn't know how serious that threat was, but we knew it was very serious," said Wodak, currently the president of the Australian Drug Law Reform Foundation.
 According to him studies from overseas were "showing how rampant HIV was spreading among and from people who inject drugs to the general community."

 The NSW Department of Health responded by calling Wodak to a meeting and told him to close his operation or face legal action.
 But on a subsequent meeting called by NSW detectives, in light of evidence presented by Wodak, a senior detective said they wouldn't press charges.
 "Soon as he said that, I knew the battle was going to be won," Wodak recalled.